 1 ts. of ground cinnamon

 2 TB of ground flaxmeal

-5 TB of solid Organic Palm Oil Shortening (or solid extra virgin coconut oil is a good substitute)
+5 TB of solid Organic Palm Oil Shortening (or room temperature extra virgin coconut oil is a good substitute)

 1 1/4 cup of mashed ripe banana puree

 2-3 TB of non-dairy milk (I used So Delicious Vanilla Coconut milk)

 1/2 cup of raisins, or vegan chocolate chips, or both :)

 Mix all of the dry ingredients together first in a large mixing bowl, then fold in the palm shortening and get pea-like flour crumbles.
 Then add the moisture of the banana puree and non-dairy milk.
 Add 2 TB of milk first and add another if you need more liquid in the batter.
 Then add raisins as a last touch, or if you are in the mood for chocolate, add some vegan chocolate chips as a nice touch.
 Or both, why not?! :)

 Mix well and you will get a biscuit-cookie-like batter mix.
 Then on a parchment papered cookie baking sheet drop circle-like scones (drop-scones technique) on the baking sheet.
 This recipe could make 6 large scones, or 12 smaller scones.
 The large scone is about 1/3 cup of the batter, and the smaller scone is half of that amount.
 They spread just a touch on the sheet when baking so do not place them too close together.

 Bake at 350 degrees for 25-30 minutes.
 Until they are gold brown and smell delicious!